PragatiKoyande/devops/README.md

 # ==============================================================
 # === Network Policy ===
-# NetworkPolicy found in source → networkPolicy.enabled: true
+# NetworkPolicy found in source ? networkPolicy.enabled: true
 #
-# ⚠️  See GAP 3 above — ingress/egress rules from source are not
+# WARNING:  See GAP 3 above -- ingress/egress rules from source are not
 #     applied by the current chart template.
 Extend
 #     templates/networkpolicy.yaml for full zero-trust enforcement.
 # ==============================================================